eee685/MyPygamePrototype/README.md

-everything except the pushable works, i think either it is the player not colliding with the pushable, or the pushable not changing positions, or both also have to make the level selection menu, and make the enemy make the player go back to the menu when the enemy catches the player treat level1 as a an integration testing example, will make real levels by placing the walls around in different locations
+- everything except the pushable works, i think either it is the player not colliding with the pushable, or the pushable not changing positions, or both
+- also have to make the level selection menu, and make the enemy make the player go back to the menu when the enemy catches the player
+- treat level1 as a an integration testing example, will make real levels by placing the walls around in different locations
+- i think that the pushable doesn't work because the player sprite isn't colliding with the pushable's sprite, the enemy collides and i assume the walls also collide. the player sprite is overlapping the pushable sprite, it just doesnt do the collision